manolo/gwt-api-generator/README.md

 Generated classes are written using Java 1.7 syntax, and rely on GWT JSInterop available as an experimental feature from GWT 2.7.0, and will be stable in GWT 2.8.0.

-But, starting with gwt-api-generator 1.2.1, GWT 2.7.0 is not supported anymore since the experimental version of jsInterop in 2.7.0 does not suppor JsFunctions.
+But, starting with gwt-api-generator 1.2.1, GWT 2.7.0 is not supported anymore since the experimental version of jsInterop in 2.7.0 does not support JsFunctions.

 Additionally JsInterop has suffered a complete API change in 2.8.0, so old syntax will be deprecated and remove.